 As a child I was always drawing with pencil and crayon, and painting with oils on cardboard.
 But most important at the time, I was a street kid along with hundreds of others and loved it.
 I shined shoes, sold newspapers, carried wet wash for Wong’s laundry, delivered groceries, then worked in a ping-pong paddle factory and various warehouses.
 For a few months in 1945 I served below decks in the engine room in the U.S. Maritime Service, before segueing that winter into the Army Engineers, which consisted of building things, blowing up things, and running machinery.

 I worked as an accounting clerk for a steamship line, shared driving big rigs interstate (first trip about 3800 miles, no super highways), then as a wire lather (way up) constructing high-rise apartment buildings.
 In 1949 I began using my G.I Bill: Fine art at the Art Student’s league of New York, and in 1950 at the Workshop School of Advertising and Editorial Design and Illustration, where I met my future, and very talented, wife, Lorraine.
 After one semester she left to attend The Parson’s School of Design.
 When my G.I.
-Bill expired I returned to the Art Student’s League at night, paying my way for a couple of years by running elevators, including the “tower car,” in the Wall Street Bank that was the model for the one I used in my novel, Three At The Center Of Rage.
-Yes, as my character Charlie did, I had occasion to climb from the boardroom to the bank’s roof at 2 or 3 in the morning, absent Charlie’s rage, of course, to admire the impressive view.
+Bill expired I returned to the Art Student’s League at night, paying my way for a couple of years by running elevators in a Wall Street bank.

 I designed record album covers but never went into advertising or illustration.
 Rather, having seen my wife’s work in decorative product design, I followed suit working on staff as a designer for 3 companies before, in 1963, creating my own design studio in midtown Manhattan, eventually becoming a consultant designer and design director for a number of corporations.
 Meanwhile we had two beautiful daughters, and by 1973, as Ryan Associates, Lorraine became my full time partner.
 While all this was going on I attended a writer’s workshop, at night, at what was then known as the New School for Social Research.
 As the years passed our daughters provided us with 5 wonderful grandchildren.

 Retiring to Connecticut, Lorraine and I returned to fine art.
 Lorraine has shown in galleries and won many awards in juried shows.
 I focused on wildlife/nature in my paintings, then out of curiosity bought a computer, tinkered with it and studied web development at Western Connecticut University.
-I produced two websites (still on view): http://www.RyanArtDuo.com which is a gallery of our paintings, and http://www.MartinJRyan.com which also hosts my older site: http://www.UncleSammySays.com a decidedly left-of-center blog featuring my political rants and cartoons.
+I produced a number of websites including this one, and my wife’s, which is a gallery of her paintings: http://www.lorraineryanartgallery.com.
 Enough?
 I left out the bad stuff.
 For those who persevered in reading this—you are amazing.